Romie de Guise-Langlois, clarinet

 Praised as “…extraordinary…” and “…a formidable clarinetist…” by the New York Times, Romie de Guise-Langlois has appeared as soloist and chamber musician on major concert stages throughout the United States, Canada, Europe, and Asia.
-Ms. de Guise-Langlois performed as soloist with the Houston Symphony, the Chamber Music Society of Lincoln Center, Ensemble ACJW, the Yale Philharmonia, McGill University Symphony Orchestra, at Music@Menlo and at Banff Center for the Arts.
-She was recently awarded the First Prize in the 2009 Houston Symphony Ima Hogg Competition; she was additionally a First Prize winner of the Woolsey Hall Competition at Yale University, the McGill University Classical Concerto Competition, and the Canadian Music Competition.
-Her performances have been broadcast on WNYC, Houston Public Radio, Vermont Public Radio and on Radio-Canada.
-She recently spent her summers at Marlboro Music and toured with Musicians from Marlboro.
-Ms. de Guise-Langlois has performed as principal clarinetist for the Orchestra of St. Luke’s, The Knights, the New Haven Symphony Orchestra and the Sinfonietta of Riverdale.
-A native of Montreal, Ms. de Guise-Langlois received her Bachelor of Music degree from McGill University.
-Her Master of Music degree and Artist Diploma are from the Yale School of Music, where she studied under David Shifrin.
-Ms. de Guise-Langlois completed her fellowship at The Academy—A Program of Carnegie Hall, The Juilliard School, and The Weill Music Institute, and was recently appointed adjunct professor of clarinet at Kean University.
+Ms. de Guise-Langlois performed as soloist with the Houston Symphony, Ensemble ACJW, Burlington Chamber Orchestra, Yale Philharmonia, and McGill University Symphony Orchestra; and at Music@Menlo and Banff Centre for Arts.
+She is a winner of the Astral Artists’ National Auditions and was awarded the First Prize in the Houston Symphony Ima Hogg Competition.
+She was additionally a First Prize winner of the Woolsey Hall Competition at Yale University, McGill University Classical Concerto Competition, Canadian Music Competition, and the recipient of the Canadian Broadcasting Company award.